ttwhy/java-development-env/README.md

     vagrant up
     cd /vagrant
-    vim project.properties # edit specific to your project ant
+    # edit specific to your project
+    # keep in mind: the exepected repository should contain hybris as within the repository root
+    # by default only the hybris diretory of the hybris suite will be extracted.
+    vim project.properties
+    ant

 After completing the install process restart the system (